kasappeal/nerdquotes/README.md

 -------

-> The Next Code is the only one that matters...
-Keep Coding!
+> My Next Code is the only one that matter...
+Just Keep Coding!

-*Jhonnie Coder*
+*Henry Jhonnie Coder*

 -------

 > Con Larry Plotter aprendí Git.